 - Salt/pepper to taste

-- Cook orzo: in a medium saucepan, bring 2 cups water to a boil.
-(You can opt for vegetable broth to add more flavor.)
+- Cook orzo: In a medium saucepan, bring 2 cups water to a boil.
+(You can use vegetable broth for more flavor.)
 Add orzo, stir well, then reduce heat and simmer for about 10 minutes or until tender.
 Drain.

-- Meanwhile, make the dressing: mince garlic and juice 1 large lemon, yielding about 1/4 cup lemon juice.
-(Zest a bit of lemon peel first if desired – I use a microplane grater/zester.)
+- Meanwhile, make the dressing: Place minced garlic and lemon juice in a small bowl.
+(Zest a bit of lemon peel first if desired.)

-- Prepare asparagus: trim off woody ends, rinse, and cook as desired until just tender.* (See notes below for cooking options.)
+- Prepare asparagus: Trim off woody ends, rinse, and cook until just tender. (*See notes below for cooking suggestions.)